 Having raced to silver and seventh in Arena Games at the start of 2023, injury and illness impacted Olivia’s season.
 However, she still managed to claim 12th place in the European Championships and 11th at World Triathlon Cup Rome.
 She then ended the year by finishing fifth in the Super League Triathlon Championship Series.

-Olivia is originally from near Newark in Nottinghamshire.
-She qualifies for the Welsh team because her dad is Welsh.
+Originally from Newark area of Nottinghamshire, Olivia is a member of the UK Sport Lottery Funded World Class Programme and trains in Loughborough.
 She completed her A levels in June 2017 at the Girls Grammar School in Grantham and started at Loughborough University in October 2017 studying Industrial Design.

 Her first triathlon was completed on a mountain bike in Nottingham and she then joined 4Life Tri Club.
 She credits a 4Life training camp in the Alps with having established her cycling skills.
-She joined the East Midlands Academy at the age of 12, and was invited to be part of the England Talent Squad in 2012.
+She joined the East Midlands Academy at the age of 12 and was invited to be part of the England Talent Squad in 2012.

 Recording her first gold medal in 2014 at the Penza ETU Triathlon U23 and Youth European Championships.
 Olivia’s medal-winning form continued into the following year with a silver in the Youth European Championship at Banyoles and a first place finish at Tiszaújváros.
 In 2016, Olivia competed in her first Grand Final.
 She travelled to Portugal and returned with a silver medal for her involvement with Great Britain’s Mixed U23-Junior Relay team.